-Apply for Household Lawful Development Certificate
+Apply for a Household Lawful Development Certificate

-Apply for Household Lawful Development Certificate
+Apply for a Household Lawful Development Certificate

 You can apply for a Household Lawful Development Certificate for works to your home to confirm that the proposed works would be lawful, or that the existing works to your home did not require planning permission.

 This option is well worth considering even if you are sure your project is Permitted Development (more information here).
 If you should later want to sell your property, a Lawful Development Certificate may be helpful to answer queries raised by potential buyers or their legal representatives.
 As such, it is important that all paperwork and records relating to your property are clear and up to date.

 To avoid delays in processing your planning application it is important that you provide the following.

 Application Form ‘Proposed Use or Development’ under Section 192 (where the works to your home have not yet been carried out) or Application Form ‘Existing Use or Development’ under Section 191 (where the works to your home have been completed)

 Location Plan.
 One copy of the Location Plan at a scale of 1:1250 must be submitted ideally scaled to fit onto A4 or A3 paper.
 A North point must be shown and must identify sufficient roads and/or buildings on land adjoining the application site to ensure that the exact location of the application site is clear.
 The location plan must identify the application site with a red outline, and this must include all land necessary to carry out the proposed development – for example, land required for access to the site from a public highway, visibility splays, landscaping, car parking and the garden of a property.
 Where other land owned by the applicant is close to or adjoins the application site this should be identified with a blue line.